Buddon Siding railway station

-Buddon railway station served the Barry Buddon Training Area from 1910 to 1957 on the Dundee and Arbroath Railway.
+Buddon railway station was a Scottish railway station on the Dundee and Arbroath Railway that served the Barry Buddon Training Area from 1910 to 1957.

 History

 The station opened in July 1910, although there is evidence of it being used earlier by military personnel only.
 To the south was Buddon Siding.
 The signal box, which opened in 1907, was on the westbound platform.
 The station closed to the public on 1 September 1914 but the military later used it in 1939, 1944, 1956 and 1957 for special purposes.